 What are 3 things you love in photographs?

-Beautiful lighting, vivid colors, and genuine connection – either with the camera or with another person.
+Beautiful lighting, vivid colors, and genuine connection.

 How do you make people relax in front of your camera?